Trade Deadline 2018: Primer and Preview

 — Bob McKenzie (@TSNBobMcKenzie) February 23, 2018

-Following trusting sources is the best way to avoid the inevitable retweeting a fake account, breathlessly announcing a fake trade.
+Following trusting sources is the best way to avoid the inevitable retweeting a fake account, and breathlessly announcing a fake trade.
 It is a strange and juvenile phenomenon.
 It happens every year.
 For those of you wondering about a specific player or team, you can go to the Twitter profile of the person you want to receive alerts from and select the little gear icon next to the “Following” button.
 If you turn on mobile notifications, you can get trade updates all day long.
 Twitter will have your phone number, of course, but hey at least you’ll be the first at the office to know when something goes down.
 Weigh and balance these alternatives accordingly, folks.

 Final Thoughts:

 Despite the caveats as listed above, most fans want to know what rumors were true and what insider was way off.
 One thing we do know is that once a major trade occurs, the floodgates will open.
 Will Kane get moved?
 Pacioretty?
 Where is Nash going?
 The bigger question may be who goes first.
-Keep an eye on the return one player retrieves and what players have cost at previous trade deadlines.
-This can go a long way to help you understand future moves.
+Keep an eye on the return one player retrieves and what similar players have cost at previous trade deadlines.
+This can go a long way to help you understand and predict future moves.

-Most of us want to know who the next pre-playoff pick up will be who can offer immediate impact on a playoff-bound team.
+Most of us want to know who the next trade will be who can offer immediate impact on a playoff-bound team.
 For example, as Duhatschek points out:

 Hands up everyone who predicted that Marian Gaborik going from Columbus to Los Angeles would be the key move of the 2014 trade deadline.
 And yet Gaborik, who cost the Kings Matt Frattin plus draft choices that turned into Dominic Turgeon and Travis Dermott, scored 14 goals in 26 playoff games to help the Kings win their second Stanley Cup in three years.